anugrah-a/IT-Infrastructure-Journal/README.md

-# IT Support Learning Journal 🚀
+# IT infrastructure Journal 🚀

-This repository contains my personal documentation of real-world IT support tasks, troubleshooting cases, configuration changes, and technical learnings.
+This repository contains my personal documentation of real-world IT infrastructure tasks, troubleshooting cases, configuration changes, and technical learnings.

 The purpose of this repo is:
 - To build structured technical knowledge